-Geoffrey Decker is a native of Shawnee Mission, Kansas, and began playing cornet in fifth grade and began studying horn in middle school in 1976 with James Funkhouser of the Kansas City Philharmonic and Kansas City Symphony.
+Geoffrey Decker is a native of Shawnee Mission, Kansas, and began playing cornet in fifth grade.
+He began studying horn in middle school in 1976 with James Funkhouser of the Kansas City Philharmonic and, later, the Kansas City Symphony.
 After high school, he studied horn with David Bushouse and conducting with George Lawner and Zuohuang Chen at the University of Kansas.
 While at KU, he played in the KU Symphony Orchestra, the KU Symphonic Band, KU Marching Jayhawks and in the KU Wind Ensemble.
 He was a member of the horn sections of both the Lawrence Symphony Orchestra and the Lawrence Chamber Players in Lawrence, Kansas.
-In 1985, he was inducted into the Xi Chapter of the music fraternity Phi Mu Alpha Sinfonia at the University of Kansas.
+In 1985, he pledged the music fraternity Phi Mu Alpha Sinfonia with the Xi Chapter at the University of Kansas.

 After completing the B.A. degree in Music at KU in 1986, with an emphasis in Music History, he came to DeKalb in 1988, completing the M.S. degree in Computer Science at Northern Illinois University in 1990.
 He then returned to Kansas City, Missouri, to join the professional computer programming staff at Kemper Service Company’s Transfer Agency Division and, in 1995, his employment was transferred to DST Systems, Inc., also based in Kansas City, Missouri.

-In 1997, Geoffrey founded and conducted both the DST Symphony Orchestra and the DST Wind Ensemble, both made up of DST employees and their families and friends.
+In 1997, Geoffrey founded and conducted both the DST Symphony Orchestra and the DST Wind Ensemble, both comprised of DST employees and their families and friends.
 In 2000, he was invited to conduct the DST Wind Ensemble and members of the Kansas City Symphony in an outdoor concert during ceremonies inaugurating Kansas City’s Avenue of the Arts.
 The DST Symphony gave performances that included such works as the Prelude to Act I of Wagner’s opera Die Meistersinger von Nürnberg (The Mastersingers of Nuremberg) and Brahms’ Academic Festival Overture, Op.
 80.